Recoskie/Fl64/docs/Examples.md

   <br /><br />

   Both ways end up with the same results.
-When we divide the number into 1 we are basically asking how many times does the value go evenly the same as we did with the fraction till zero.
+When we divide the number into 1 we are basically asking how many times does the value go evenly the same as we did with the fraction till zero going backwards.
+This gives us a way to add the value back into a fraction.

+<br /><br />

+By adding the previous number to the next number, starting with 0, 1, and multiplying by each A-part creates the numerator.
+Doing the same thing, starting with 1, 0 with B creates the denominator.
+Which adds to the fraction.
+We can get the information for each A=? part by dividing the number into 1 to find the next evenly dividable value per part.
+We only include B when sizing up the parts into a calculation to calculate a number.

+  <br /><br />

+  All fractions and numbers can be split into parts, and then added back to their smallest fraction this way.
+As the number of times A-part goes into numerator will always match even if the fraction is larger than it should be.
+As 30 by 20 is still the same as 3 by 2 as it divides the same number of times till 0 even if both numbers are larger.
+Taking the number of times the value divided evenly till zero and adding them back into a numerator, and denominator forums the smallest fraction 3 by 2 even if we used 30 by 20.

   <br /><br />